I've personally stopped getting into arguments about nutrition online, because it is time consuming and frustrating.

 The association between unprocessed red meat and cancer is highly exaggerated, large review studies show that the effect is very weak in men and nonexistent in women.

-- Alexander DD, et al. Meta-analysis of prospective studies of red meat consumption and colorectal cancer.
-European Journal of Cancer Prevention, 2011.
+- Alexander DD, et al. European Journal of Cancer Prevention, 2011.

 Answer: Although it is true that protein can cause calcium loss from the bones in the short term, this effect does not persist in the long term.